-The novel’s interest in improvement and its connection to the imbricated logics of tasks, futurity, Man, and the reproduction of the world are illuminated by the recent critique of improvement by Fred Moten and Stefano Harney.
-Drawing on Wynter and others, Moten and Harney link the Enlightenment colonial and racialized idea of Man to the imposition of tasks of improvement that actually keep things in place: what they call “man’s perpetually stilled motion” in “eternally prospective completion-in-improvement” (84, 89).
-The idea of Man is constituted by the differentiation and subjection of certain racialized groups who are set aside as in need of being “endlessly improved…on their endless way to becoming Man,” a telos infinitely deferred (85).
-For Moten and Harney, this murderous anthropological paradigm of work, tasks, and improvement is also irreducibly a problematic of political ecology, as it leads toward the “destruction of the biosphere” and “socioecological disaster” (85, 88).
+The novel’s interest in improvement and its connection to the imbricated logics of tasks, futurity, Man, and the reproduction of the world are illuminated by the recent critique of improvement by Stefano Harney and Fred Moten.
+Drawing on Wynter and others, Harney and Moten link the Enlightenment’s colonial and racialized idea of Man to the imposition of tasks of improvement that actually keep things in place: what they call “man’s perpetually stilled motion” in “eternally prospective completion-in-improvement” (84, 89).
+The idea of Man is constituted by the differentiation and subjection of certain racialized groups who are set aside as in need of being “endlessly improved . . . on their endless way to becoming Man,” a telos infinitely deferred (85).
+For Harney and Moten, this murderous anthropological paradigm of work, tasks, and improvement is also irreducibly a problematic of political ecology, as it leads toward the “destruction of the biosphere” and “socioecological disaster” (85, 88).
 The demand for improvement, which is essential to capitalism, is indeed first directed against the earth itself, as in discourses of land improvement and enclosure.
-So it is in this light that we should read the various discourses in The Last Man on tasks, projects, and schemes for improvement—tasks that index the sovereignty of (European) Man, who lords over the spheres of the political and the ecological, and in doing so obscures their inextricability.
+So it is in this light that we should read the various discourses in The Last Man on tasks, projects, and schemes for improvement—tasks that index the sovereignty of (European) Man, who lords over the spheres of the political and the ecological and in doing so obscures their inextricability.
 The next section will further explore the dimensions of Man’s racialization through Verney’s encounter with a figure who is constitutively denied entry onto “the bright noon-enlightened highway of mankind” (LM 157).

-III.
 Sympathology

 Early in the third and final volume of The Last Man, Verney and his family are preparing to depart England with Adrian and the few remaining English survivors of the plague.
 After a visit to London, Verney returns to his home in Windsor to come upon the body of his young son Alfred, who has just died of the disease.
 Before he reaches Alfred, however, he has a strange physical encounter with an unnamed, plague-infected “negro half clad” (the novel’s only explicitly Black character), from whom Verney appears to contract the plague by breathing in the sick man’s breath.
 Given that Verney is the lone character to actually recover from the plague, the scene of his contracting disease—and thus his possible inoculation—would appear to be a crucial one, yet this extraordinary passage has proven difficult to make sense of.
 It is a grim scene, even for so bleak a novel as this, and one that has vexed commentators, who often gloss over it rapidly.
 But by engaging work in Black Studies that interrogates the racialized determinations of Man and the emancipatory possibilities of thinking otherwise (an engagement urgently needed in Romantic Studies more generally), it is possible to read this scene with the importance it deserves.
-That is, it becomes possible to see this narrative episode both as developing the novel’s critique of Man as a racialized and exclusionary mechanism (whose most paradigmatic exclusion is blackness), and also as opening the possibility of a form of relationality that is other than Man—a possibility ultimately rejected by Verney.
+That is, it becomes possible to see this narrative episode both as developing the novel’s critique of Man as a racialized and exclusionary mechanism (whose most paradigmatic exclusion is blackness) and also as opening the possibility of a form of relationality that is other than Man—a possibility ultimately rejected by Verney.

 Here is the event, in Verney’s first-person—or rather, last-person—narration: